 Our first stop was at the historical Goðafoss waterfall.
 Goðafoss waterfall is one of the most beautiful waterfalls in Iceland.
-It drops 12 meters and has a width of 30 meters and is situated in the 178 kilometres long glacial and spring water river, Skjálfandafljót, Iceland's 4th longest river.
+It has a drop of 12 meters and a width of 30 meters.
+It is situated in the 180 kilometres long glacial and spring water river, Skjálfandafljót, Iceland's 4th longest river.

 Our second stop was a short photo stop by the lava pillars by Lake Mývatn where we stopped for 5-10 minutes.
 Lake Mývatn is Iceland's 4th largest lake and was created in a basaltic lava eruption 2300 years ago.
 The surrounding landscape in the Mývatn area is extraordinary.
 There are so many wonderful lava formations in this area, including the lava pillars by and in Lake Mývatn and Dimmuborgir.

-We now headed out to Mt.
+We now visited Mt.
 Námafjall and the high-temperature area, Hverarönd.
 So our third stop was made amongst boiling and bubbling mud pools in a part of Iceland which looks like you have landed on the moon.

-This high-temperature geothermal area is often referred to as Hell's Kitchen as it is boiling and steaming and there is an overwhelming smell of sulphur in the air caused by the steam and the fumarole gas.
-If you join the Mývatn tour offered by Saga Travel, then you will get more time at this amazing area.
+This high-temperature geothermal area is often referred to as Hell's Kitchen, as it is boiling and steaming and emitting an overwhelming smell of sulfur caused by the steam and the fumarole gas.
+If you join the Mývatn tour offered by Saga Travel, then you will get more time in this amazing area.
 I have joined that tour and written a travel-blog about it:

-Our fourth stop was at the western side of the amazing Dettifoss waterfall.
-There is a 10-15 minute's walk down to the waterfall and our guide joined us and stayed with us for the whole duration of this tour, which I find very reassuring.
-I have joined tours where there was limited or no guidance and would always recommend fully guided tours to our guests.
+Our fourth stop was on the western side of the amazing Dettifoss waterfall.
+There is a 15-minute walk down to the waterfall and our guide joined us and stayed with us for the whole duration of this tour, which I find very reassuring.

-Dettifoss is Europe's most powerful waterfall and it has got the wow factor big time.
-It is 45 meters high and 100 meters wide and has a flow of 193 m3/s.
+Dettifoss is Iceland's most powerful waterfall - a massive roaring wall of glacial water.
+It is 100 meters wide and 44 meters tall with a flow of 193 m3/s!

-Dettifoss is situated in the glacial river, Jökulsá á Fjöllum, which is the second longest river in Iceland.
-The water in glacial rivers is milky white and greyish - and ice cold, so lets be careful here.
-The river originates in Vatnajökull glacier, the largest glacier in Europe.
+Dettifoss is situated in the glacial river, Jökulsá á Fjöllum, which is the second-longest river in Iceland.
+The water in glacial rivers is milky white and greyish - and ice-cold, so let's be careful here.
+The river originates in Vatnajökull glacier.